JohnGalt31/IT191-Assignment-1/Assignment1.md

 Three jobs I would be interested in 5 - 8 years after graduation (links to job posting are at the end of the report):

-4. Secret Agent (Cyber Crime Devision) for the Federal Bureau of Investigation (FBI)
+4. Secret Agent (Cyber Crime Division) for the Federal Bureau of Investigation (FBI)

-5. Cyber Threat Analyst for the Cetral Intelligence Agency (CIA)
+5. Cyber Threat Analyst for the Central Intelligence Agency (CIA)

 6. Information Systems Security Officer Level 1 for Leidos